everscale-actions/tonos-se/README.md

 ### Use custom application pack

 After you create and test your own application pack time to use it.
 Change application pack's version or your GitHub repository.
+And enjoy the result.

 ```sh
 tonos-se config --tonos-se-version 0.25.0